-Factbox: Key dates in the history of tour company Thomas Cook
+Key dates in the history of tour company Thomas Cook

 1948 - Becomes state-owned under the British Transport Holding Company.

-1972 - Privatised and bought by a consortium of Britain’s Midland Bank, Trust House Forte and the Automobile Association.
+1972 - Privatized and bought by a consortium of Britain’s Midland Bank, Trust House Forte and the Automobile Association.

 1990 - Thomas Cook becomes the world’s leading foreign exchange retailer when it acquires the retail foreign exchange operations of Deak International.